turboturtleD/etsy-v3-oauth2-nodeJS/README.md

 Finally a request can be made to the v3 endpoints by using the **EtsyClient.request()** function.
 Currently this function is only able to handle basic requests.

+Before each endpoint request is made, the token is examined to be expired or valid for use.
+This will be done automatically within the **EtsyClient.request()** function, however if the **refresh_token** is expired, this function will return an error with no further handling.

+If you would like to manually refresh the token, you can use the static function **EtsyClient.refresh(token)** which will return the token immediately if still valid, or asynchonously if refreshing is required and the refreshed token returned.
+As with the request function, if the **refresh_token** is expired, an **error** will be thrown with no additional handling.

 ***Etsy v3 endpoints are currently in a Closed Alpha group test phase, and they cannot be accessed without your client_id being explicitly whitelisted by Etsy.com.
 I have not yet been able to successfully test these endpoints, and cannot at this time attest to the actual functionality or the validity of the following endpoint request functions***

 The **EtsyClient.request** function leverages the **openapi JSON** file provided by Etsy here: https://github.com/etsy/open-api/blob/64a5211aeb2210bfad4e3d057c64b856643f8696/openapi.json